eckhaus/eckhaus.github.io/flatdoc/Readme.md

 prediction.
 The `consensus module`, namely MLcons meta-learner, is the core part of brainstorming approach.
 Each ML is used independently to predict class membership for a query object. `The consensus is then build using results from all representations and features describing this object by different learners in prediction phase.
 The final output includes predicted class membership, statistical model with performances of each learning modules, trained consensus and reliability scores for prediction.`

+> "*Ensemble methods*: In statistics and machine learning, ensemble methods use multiple learning algorithms to obtain better predictive performance than could be obtained from any of the constituent learning algorithms."
+> --Wikipedia

+> "*Boosting*: Boosting is a machine learning ensemble meta-algorithm for primarily reducing bias, and also variance in supervised learning, and a family of machine learning algorithms which convert weak learners to strong ones.
+A weak learner is defined to be a classifier which is only slightly correlated with the true classification (it can label examples better than random guessing).
+In contrast, a strong learner is a classifier that is arbitrarily well-correlated with the true classification."
+> --Wikipedia

+> "*Support Vector Machines*: Given a set of training examples, each marked for belonging to one of two categories, an SVM training algorithm builds a model that assigns new examples into one category or the other, making it a non-probabilistic binary linear classifier.
+An SVM model is a representation of the examples as points in space, mapped so that the examples of the separate categories are divided by a clear gap that is as wide as possible.
+New examples are then mapped into that same space and predicted to belong to a category based on which side of the gap they fall on."
+> --Wikipedia

 [0001 original >] [0001]
 [0001]: http://arxiv.org/pdf/0910.0949